Ike Eisenmann: Career

-Having appeared on TV shows in the early 1970s, Ike Eisenmann first came to prominence as Tony, the brother of Tia (Kim Richards), in Walt Disney Productions' film Escape to Witch Mountain (1975) and its sequel, Return from Witch Mountain (1978).
+Appearing on TV shows in the early 1970s, Ike Eisenmann first came to prominence as Tony, the brother of Tia (Kim Richards), in Walt Disney Productions' film Escape to Witch Mountain (1975) and its sequel, Return from Witch Mountain (1978).
 For Green Giant commercials in the 1970s and 1980s, he voiced the Little Green Sprout.
 He also appeared in Star Trek II: The Wrath of Khan (1982) as engineering cadet Peter Preston, Chief Engineer Montgomery Scott's nephew.

-Eisenmann starred in the NBC TV series The Fantastic Journey, and made appearances in other series including CHiPs, T. J. Hooker, The Jeffersons, Wonder Woman, Kung Fu, Mannix, Little House on the Prairie, several episodes of Gunsmoke, and several appearances on the ABC Afterschool Special.
+Eisenmann starred in the NBC TV series The Fantastic Journey, and made appearances in other series including CHiPs, Emergency!, T. J. Hooker, The Jeffersons, Wonder Woman, Kung Fu, Mannix, Little House on the Prairie, several episodes of Gunsmoke, and several appearances on the ABC Afterschool Special.
 He also appeared in the TV movies Devil Dog: The Hound of Hell and Terror Out of the Sky in 1978.
 Eisenmann starred in the made-for-television 1982 movie Dreams Don't Die as New York subway graffiti artist Danny Baker, who tries to publish his art professionally.
 Though not a critical success, the film enjoyed cult status during late night rebroadcasts.

 Eisenmann continued to appear in minor television roles as a teen, such as on the sitcom The Jeffersons.
 He also appeared in the 1978 mini-series The Bastard as the Marquis de LaFayette.
 His other film roles included The Formula (1980) opposite Marlon Brando and George C. Scott, Cross Creek (1983) directed by Martin Ritt, and Disney's Tom and Huck (1995) in a minor role.

 Most recent work

-In recent years, Eisenmann's career has been in post-production and digital animation, working under the alternative spelling of his name, Ike Eissinmann.
-He has often worked as a loop group actor, on movies such as American Beauty, What Lies Beneath, Meet the Parents, Madagascar, and the Shrek series.
+After the mid 1980s, Eisenmann's career was in post-production, sometimes going under the alternative spelling of his name, Iake Eissinmann, working as a loop group actor, on movies such as American Beauty, What Lies Beneath, Meet the Parents, Madagascar, and the Shrek series.
 In 2002, he directed and appeared in a 12-minute short film, the spoof The Blair Witch Mountain Project.

-The 2009 Witch Mountain remake, Race to Witch Mountain, features Eisenmann, in a cameo along with his original co-star, Kim Richards.
+The 2009 Witch Mountain remake, Race to Witch Mountain, features Eisenmann in a cameo along with his original co-star Kim Richards.
 Richards and Eisenmann appear in a scene together as a waitress and a sheriff, respectively.